 17. Create A Promotion Landing Page

-For more in-depth promotional pages you could also describe all the benefits and features of the app in detail and well as drive across the main incentive for downloading your App with clear CTAs.
-Adding banners from your main site that link to you App’s promo page ensure a steady stream of downloads.
+For more in-depth app promotional pages you could also describe all the benefits and features of the app in detail and well as drive across the main incentive for downloading your App with clear CTAs.
+Adding banners from your main site that link to your App’s promo page ensures a steady stream of downloads.

-18. Capitalise on Mobile Visits to Your Website
+18. Capitalize on Mobile Visits to Your Website

 These banners encourage the user to download your App without being intrusive or negatively impacting their user experience… remember those annoying full-screen pop-ups?